Top 15 Colorful Hummingbird Flowers to Grow

 Size: 1 to 4 feet tall and wide

 For a surefire way to attract hummingbirds, grow bee balm.
 This beauty grows up to 4 feet tall in full sun and starts flowering in midsummer.
 You can even find several varieties on the market that are resistant to mildew.
-Whether you choose natives or cultiovated varieties, the birds can’t resist the nectar-rich blooms.
+Whether you choose natives or cultivated varieties, the birds can’t resist the nectar-rich blooms.
 Bee balm needs sun, moist soil, and plenty of air circulation to ward off powdery mildew.

 Penstemon species, Zones 3 to 9

 Size: 1 to 4 feet tall

 Penstemons are North American natives that come in many forms.
 It’s best to plant those that are native to your area.
 They’re low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.